 "Qualifying" Dependents & Receiving Dependent Exemptions

 In order for them to qualify as a dependent, they need to be a U.S. citizen, U.S. national, U.S. resident alien, or a resident of Canada or Mexico.
 This qualifying child cannot be married if they are to be listed as your dependent.
 They also must be younger than the filer.
 Lastly, in order for someone to claim them as a dependent, they cannot be claimed as a dependent of someone else's during the same filing year.
-If the qualifying child adheres to all the above they can be listed as a dependent.
+If the qualifying child adheres to all of the above they can be listed as a dependent.

 The qualifying relative to be claimed as a dependent, must, like the child, be a U.S. citizen, U.S. national, U.S. resident alien, or a resident of Canada or Mexico.
-They must also not be married or capable of included in someone else's return.
+They must also not be married or capable of inclusion in someone else's return.
 Some additional requirements to claim the deduction are:

 - They are either a: son, daughter, stepchild, foster child, or a descendant of any; brother, sister, or a son or daughter of either of them; father, mother, or an ancestor or sibling of either of them; stepbrother, stepsister, stepfather, stepmother, son-in-law, daughter-in-law, father-in-law, mother-in-law, brother-in-law, or sister-in-law